VonC/winlogin/README.md

 - Typing `m b` would return `Bob Martinhood`:
 'm' would be either the first letter of the first name or of the lastname, same for `b`.

-So adding a space between `rb mk` forces `wlogin` to consider any entry with:
+So adding a space between `rb mk` forces `winlogin` to consider any entry with:

 - a firstname starting with `m`, including `k`
 - a lastname starting with `r`, and including `b`